rhwilr/adonis-bumblebee/README.md

 return transform.collection(users, UserTransformer)
 ```

+Note: You also get the `context` as the second arguement in the `transform` method.
+Thought this you can access the current request or the authenticated user.

 ### Including Data

 Most of the time our data does not only consist of simple properties on the model.
 Our models also have relations to other models.
 With include functions you can define additional related data that sould be included in the transformed response.